ArjunC36532/AI_Attendance_Tracker/README.md

+# 📚 Attendance Tracker for Teachers

-Overview
+## Overview
-This desktop application provides a simple and efficient solution for teachers to track student attendance using a webcam.
-The system allows teachers to upload student names and portraits for recognition.
-Students can then look at the camera upon entering, and the app records their attendance.
-With just one click, teachers can generate a spreadsheet for easy attendance management.

-Watch the demo here: https://youtu.be/sgtMOw6ba80
+Welcome to the Attendance Tracker for Teachers – a smart solution for effortless student attendance management.
+This desktop application uses a webcam to track attendance, making it a convenient tool for educators.
+Teachers can upload student information, and the app takes care of the rest, providing a seamless experience.

+## 🚀 Demo

+Explore the application in action [here](https://www.youtube.com/watch?v=sgtMOw6ba80).

-Getting Started
+## 🛠 Getting Started

-To use this interface, follow these steps:
+Getting started is a breeze:

+1. **Clone the Repository:**
-Clone this repository to your PC.
+   - Clone this repository to your PC.

+2. **Run the App:**
-Run the "main.py" file to start the app.
+   - Execute the "main.py" file to launch the app.

+3. **Caution:**
-Important: Do not tamper with internal files to avoid potential issues.
+   - Avoid tampering with internal files to ensure smooth operation.

-Note: Currently, only jpg/jpeg files are supported for student portraits.
+*Note: Only jpg/jpeg files are supported for student portraits.*

-How to Use
+## 🎓 How to Use

-Upload Student Information:
+1. **Upload Student Information:**

-Provide a list of student names and their corresponding portraits for recognition.
+   - Provide a list of student names and their portraits for recognition.

-Attendance Tracking:
+2. **Attendance Tracking:**

-Students look at the camera upon entering.
+   - Students simply look at the camera upon entering.

-The app records attendance automatically.
-Generate Spreadsheet:
+3. **Generate Spreadsheet:**

-With one click, generate a spreadsheet for easy attendance management.
+   - With just one click, generate a spreadsheet for efficient attendance management.

-Usage Tips
+## 💡 Usage Tips

-Ensure that student portraits are in jpg/jpeg format for proper recognition.
+- Ensure student portraits are in jpg/jpeg format for accurate recognition.
-Avoid tampering with internal files to prevent issues with the application.
+- Refrain from modifying internal files to prevent potential issues.

-Fork the repository.
+## 🤝 Contributing

+If you want to contribute:

+1. **Fork & Branch:**
-Create a new branch for your feature or bug fix.
+   - Fork the repository and create a new branch for your feature or bug fix.

+2. **Make Changes:**
-Make changes and submit a pull request.
+   - Implement your changes and submit a pull request.

+## 📜 License

+This project is licensed under the [MIT License](LICENSE).

+---

+We hope you find this attendance tracking solution valuable!
+For issues or suggestions, open an [issue](https://github.com/your-repository/issues) or submit a [pull request](https://github.com/your-repository/pulls).

+Happy teaching! 🎉